open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

    require a discovery.
 The implementation which supports a new, optional capability MUST adjust its behavior to match the expectation of a peer that does not support a particular capability.

-The current version of OTLP is the initial version that describes mandatory capabilities only.
-Implementations of this specification SHOULD NOT attempt to detect the capabilities of their peers and should operate as defined in this document.

 ## Glossary